 - Teamplay Bonus and Condition don’t modify your team power anymore.

-- Missing condition will now give a chance to your players to FUMBLE a Play.
-In this case their attributes become irrelevant: They just fail.
-The more condition is missing, the higher the chance for a FUMBLE.
+- Missing condition will now give a chance to your players to FUMBLE in a Play.
+In this case their attribute values become irrelevant: They just fail.
+Condition is checked for each player individually and the more condition a player is missing, the higher the chance for this player to fumble.

 - You now can increase your teamplay bonus to up to 100 % and you will lose 20 % per day.
 In addition Scrim matches will give your more Team Play Bonus as reward.

-We made these changes to make the computation of the teampower less complicated and to show you exactly when they matter during a match.
+We made these changes to make the computation of the teampower less complicated and to show you exactly when Condition or Teamplay Bonus matter during a match.
 It is also an additional reward for active players, which can now even defeat much stronger teams if that stronger team doesn’t care for their team anymore.

 YEAH, you made it to the end of the changes in 3.0!
 Excited?
 Overwhelmed?
 Tears of joy or hate?
 All of it?
 To make sense of it all, we recommend you try it all out yourself!
 Just remember to know what you think on our official Discord server!

 With that in mind, we already know some things we want to add in the near future to make it all a well rounded experience:

 - More convenience features - After you all could try out the new match, we might find out that you miss some infos or want some UIs clearer.
 We already have some ideas and will work on that after gathering more of your feedback.